mrfdev/Boosters/README.md

 ### Admin commands

 - `/rate start <mcmmo|jobs|all> <time> <rate>`
   Starts tracked boosters. `all` starts the same timed/rated booster for both mcMMO and Jobs.
 For mcMMO this creates a timed booster managed by Boosters.
 For Jobs this starts a global all/all booster.
+If a booster for that type is already active, Boosters refuses to overwrite it and tells you to stop it first.
 - `/rate stop <mcmmo|jobs|all>`
   Stops one tracked booster or both.
 - `/rate debug [1|2]`
   Shows plugin diagnostics in two pages.
 Page 1 covers build info, runtime info, dependencies, and tracked booster state.
 Page 2 covers commands, permission nodes, and PlaceholderAPI placeholders.
+The permission nodes and placeholders on page 2 are clickable so they can be copied into chat easily.

 If `/rate start` or `/rate stop` is used without enough arguments, the plugin shows the correct command synopsis.